dipeshpokharel23/neuro-stats-quick-reference/README.md

 # Neuro Stats Quick Reference 📊
 **Author:** Dipesh Pokharel

-A concise cheat sheet for common statistical tools used in behavioral and systems neuroscience, with a focus on:
+A concise cheat sheet for statistical tools commonly used in behavioral and systems neuroscience, with a focus on:

 - t-tests
 - ANOVA